msamancioglu/dynamic_module_inclusion/README.md

-## Smart File Inclusion Using importlib module - Alternative Way
+## Smart File Inclusion Using importlib module

-importlib python module  can be  used for importin python module/package at runtime dynamically
+importlib python module  can be  used for importing python module/package at runtime dynamically

 Visit [importlib](https://docs.python.org/3/library/importlib.html#importlib.import_module) for details